 |If agency-provided information describes branches as the same named route, then utilize the |

 The objectives of maintaining GTFS Best Practices is to:

 GTFS applications and practice evolve, and so this document may need to be amended from time to time.
 To propose an amendment to this document, open a pull request in the GTFS Best Practices GitHub repository and advocate for the change.
-The GTFS Best Practices Working Group will meet quarterly to discuss and approve selected changes.
-Please send other questions or suggestions to [email protected].
+You can slo email any comments to [email protected].